Creating custom themes

 };

-If you're adding new background colors, you might also want to generate on colors for them, similar to how we handle the default tokens.
-You can use the themeOptions.generateOnColorsFor option in the config.
-This will keep all of the default generated on colors and additionally generate on colors for the tokens you list, resolving them to black or white based on the contrast ratio.
+Use the themeOptions.generateOnColorsFor option in the config.
+It keeps all default generated on colors and adds new ones for the tokens you list, resolving them to black or white based on contrast ratio.

 const config = {